 How much does an SS-31 cycle cost?

-A 50 mg research-grade vial runs 150 to 300 USD.
-At 5 to 10 mg/day over 8 weeks, all-in cost is roughly 600 to 1,200 USD.
-That is 3 to 6 times a BPC-157 or CJC/Ipa cycle.
-See our peptide dosage chart for broader dosing and cost comparison.
+A 50 mg research vial runs 150 to 300 USD.
+At 5 to 10 mg per day over an 8-week cycle, you are looking at 600 to 1,200 USD all-in.
+That is roughly 3 to 6 times what a BPC-157 or CJC/Ipa cycle costs, for a peptide with much thinner human performance data behind it.
+See our peptide dosage chart for cost comparisons across other peptides.

 Is SS-31 legal?

-In the US, SS-31/elamipretide is legal to buy from research vendors when labeled for research use only, not for human consumption.
-It is not FDA-approved, is not a controlled substance, and possession for personal use is not federally criminalized.
-Sale for human consumption triggers FDA enforcement.
-For tested athletes, assume banned under WADA S0.
+In the US, SS-31 (elamipretide) is legal to buy from research vendors when it is labeled for research use only, not for human consumption.
+It is not FDA-approved, is not a controlled substance, and possession for personal use is not a federal crime.
+Selling it for human use will trigger FDA enforcement.
+If you compete in a tested sport, treat SS-31 as banned under WADA S0.
 See are peptides legal and how to inject peptides.

 The Bottom Line

-For an experienced lifter past 35 who has dialed in training, sleep, nutrition, and core peptides, SS-31 is a defensible 4 to 8 week experiment at 5 to 10 mg daily subcutaneous.
-Expect subtle endurance and recovery benefits, not body composition change.
-Expect 600 to 1,200 dollars per cycle.
-Expect no human bodybuilding efficacy data to back up the decision.
+If you are an experienced lifter past 35 who has already locked in training, sleep, food, and the core peptides, SS-31 is a defensible 4 to 8 week experiment at 5 to 10 mg daily under the skin.
+Plan for 600 to 1,200 dollars per cycle.
+Plan for subtle endurance and recovery wins, not body-comp changes.
+Plan for the fact that no human bodybuilding trial backs up your decision.

 SS-31 is a research peptide, not a medicine.
-Talk to a qualified healthcare provider and read the peptide safety guide before handling injectable products.
+Talk to a qualified healthcare provider and read the peptide safety guide before you handle injectable products.

 Related Articles: - Peptides for Bodybuilding - Peptides for Recovery - CJC-1295 and Ipamorelin Benefits - 5-Amino-1MQ Dosage - Peptide Stacking Guide - Peptide Safety Guide - How to Inject Peptides